carloscmu/carloscmu.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Some colleagues and I just published a working paper studying how unexpected changes in foreign trade policy can affect bank returns.
-You can find the paper <a href= 'https://www.federalreserve.gov/econres/feds/disruptions-to-foreign-trade-and-us-banks-returns.htm'>here</a>.
+Interested in the potential repercussions of foreign trade risk?
+In a new working paper, my coauthors and I study how unexpected changes in foreign trade policy affect U.S. bank returns.
+The paper is available <a href='https://www.federalreserve.gov/econres/feds/disruptions-to-foreign-trade-and-us-banks-returns.htm'>here</a>.